Tuition-Free Online Colleges in Massachusetts 2026

 There are no 100% free online colleges in Massachusetts.
 All accredited institutions charge tuition and fees, including for online programs.

 However, eligible students may reduce costs through programs such as MASSGrant, state tuition waivers, Federal Pell Grants, and institutional scholarships.
-When combined, these funding sources can significantly lower net tuition for qualifying residents.
+When combined, these funding sources can significantly lower net tuition for qualifying residents, or even allow them to get free college in Massachusetts.

 Federal Pell Grants And Loans